SmartBear/swaggerhub-cli/README.md

   --visibility=public|private  [default: private] visibility of API in SwaggerHub

 DESCRIPTION
-  if API does not exist, a new API will be created if API does exist but version does not, a new version of the API will be created if user does not specify the version of API as an argument, the version from the file will be created command will fail if the API version already exists.
+  The API version from the file will be used unless the version is specified in the command argument.
+  An error will occur if the API version already exists.

 EXAMPLES
   swaggerhub api:create organization/api/1.0.0 --file api.yaml --visibility public